atadas10/Learn-SQL/sql-best-practises.md

 WHERE total > 100;
 ```

-## 3. Use Snowsight to Filter Columns and Get Insights from Already Executed Queries
+## 3. Use Snowsight to filter columns and get insights from already executed queries

 - **Best Practice**